MohamedFathi68/Assignment-5-Mealify/README.md

 # Learn_Web_Project
-*I've done this repo to documenting the journy for learning programing, also can be used as a road map for learn programming.
+*I've done this repo to documenting the journy for learning programming, also can be used as a road map for learn programming.

-1 - HTML
+1 - **HTML**               20/9/2023

         -(head and nested elements)
         -(comments and use cases)